 Overview of Rotator Cuff Injuries

-Rotator cuff injuries are a spectrum of the same disease process that includes acute reversible tendinitis, chronic tendinitis, and sometimes massive tears of the supraspinatus, infraspinatus or subscapularis muscles which form the rotator cuff.
+Rotator cuff injuries are a spectrum of the same disease process that includes acute reversible tendinitis, chronic tendinitis, and sometimes massive tears of the muscles forming the rotator cuff.

 Epidemiology of Rotator Cuff Injuries